appvia/terranetes/docs/terranetes-controller/developer/tnctl.md

 Terraform module which creates AWS DMS (Database Migration Service) resources
 ```

-Next you will be prompted to choose the
+Subsequently, you will be prompted to select the following:

 * Tagged version
-* Asked for any **required** inputs _(i.e. names, storages size and so forth)_
+* Provide any **required** inputs _(e.g., names, storage sizes, etc.)_

-The final piece will render a [Configuration](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) CRD ready to be consumed in your deployment pipeline.
+Ultimately, this process will generate a [Configuration](docs/terranetes-controller/reference/configurations.terraform.appvia.io.md) CRD, ready for integration into your deployment pipeline.

 ## Adding Sources

-You can add a source to the [tnctl](docs/terranetes-controller/cli/tnctl.md) command via [tnctl config sources](docs/terranetes-controller/cli/tnctl_config_sources.md) command.
-For example to add
+To integrate additional sources with the [tnctl](docs/terranetes-controller/cli/tnctl.md) command, utilize the [tnctl config sources](docs/terranetes-controller/cli/tnctl_config_sources.md) command.
+This allows for the incorporation of new sources, as exemplified by the following process.

 ### Adding your Github organization

+To incorporate your Github organization as a source for Terraform modules, execute the following command:

 ```shell
 tnctl config sources add https://github.com/appvia
 ```

 :::important
-If any of the terraform modules are in private repositories you must export your Github token via export GITHUB_TOKEN=TOKEN
+If any of the Terraform modules are located within private repositories, it is essential to set your Github token as an environment variable using the command `export GITHUB_TOKEN=TOKEN`.
+This step is crucial for ensuring access to private repositories.
 :::

 ### Adding the Terraform Registry

-You can add the Terraform registry via
+To integrate the Terraform registry, execute the following command:

 ```shell
 tnctl config sources add https://registry.terraform.io
 ```

-Alternately you can scope the registry to a specific namespace
+Alternatively, you can specify a particular namespace within the Terraform registry by using the following command:

 ```shell
 tnctl config sources add https://registry.terraform.io/namespaces/terraform-aws-modules
 ```

 :::tip
-You can add as many sources are you needs.
-The [search](docs/terranetes-controller/cli/tnctl_search.md) will aggregate the results and present it findings as one.
+It is possible to add multiple sources as needed.
+The [search](docs/terranetes-controller/cli/tnctl_search.md) functionality will consolidate the results and present them in a unified manner.
 :::

 ## Integrate with Kubectl

-You can integrate tnctl with Kubectl i.e. `kubectl tnctl COMMAND`.
+To integrate tnctl with Kubectl, execute the following steps to enable the use of `kubectl tnctl COMMAND`.

 :::important
-Kubectl can recognize plugins based on the name.
-Lets assume you place an executable script in your `$PATH` named `kubectl-hello-world`.
-This script can be called via `$ kubectl hello world`.
-All the `tnctl kubectl plugin` does it create an collection of these alias scripts i.e kubectl-tnctl-describe, kubectl-tnctl-logs and so forth in the desired location.
+Kubectl is capable of recognizing plugins based on their naming convention.
+For example, if you place an executable script named `kubectl-hello-world` in your `$PATH`, it can be invoked using the command `$ kubectl hello world`.
+The `tnctl kubectl plugin` generates a collection of such alias scripts, including `kubectl-tnctl-describe`, `kubectl-tnctl-logs`, and others, in a specified location.
 :::

+To complete the integration:

-1. Run the `tnctl kubectl plugin -d DIRECTORY` command.
-The directory here is the location of where the alias scripts should be located.
+1. Execute the `tnctl kubectl plugin -d DIRECTORY` command, specifying the directory where the alias scripts should be located.
-2. Ensure the alias scripts are included in your environment `$PATH`
+2. Ensure the generated alias scripts are included in your environment's `$PATH`.
-3. Ensure the `tnctl` is included in your environment `$PATH`.
+3. Verify that `tnctl` is also included in your environment's `$PATH`.
-4. You can now use kubectl directory _(note tab completion is configured via kubectl, please review their docs)_.
+4. You can now utilize the integrated functionality with Kubectl. (see how to set tab completion [here](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_completion/)).

+By following these steps, you will be able to leverage the capabilities of tnctl directly within your Kubectl workflow.

 ## Watching Logs

-When a Configuration is run a pod is created in the namespace used to watch the logs.
-You can perform the
+When a Configuration is executed, a pod is created in the designated namespace to monitor the logs.
+To access these logs, follow these steps:

-1. Retrieve the pods via `kubectl get pods`
+1. Retrieve the list of pods using the command `kubectl get pods`.
-2. Find the appropriate pod based on the Configuration name and generation.
+2. Identify the relevant pod based on the Configuration name and generation.
-3. Watch the logs via `kubectl logs NAME -f`
+3. Monitor the logs by executing the command `kubectl logs NAME -f`.

-A faster alternative is to use the [logs](docs/terranetes-controller/cli/tnctl_logs.md]
+For a more efficient approach, consider using the [tcnl logs](docs/terranetes-controller/cli/tnctl_logs.md) command.

-1. Type `tnctl logs -n NAMESPACE NAME [-f--follow]`
+1. Execute `tnctl logs -n NAMESPACE NAME [-f--follow]`.
-2. If the kubectl plugin integration has been enabled, you can use `kubectl tnctl logs [-n NAMESPACE] NAME [-f|--follow]`
+2. If the kubectl plugin integration is enabled, you can use `kubectl tnctl logs [-n NAMESPACE] NAME [-f|--follow]`.

 ```bash
 $ tnctl logs [cloudresource|configuration] -n apps bucket -f